yashhhseella/yashhhseella/README.md

 <!-- 2.
 About Me -->
 ## 🎓 About Me
-I am a fourth‑year CS undergrad (pre revenue) at UMN – Twin Cities, passionate about coding, machine learning, and algorithmic trading.
+CS undergrad (pre revenue) at UMN – Twin Cities, passionate about coding, machine learning, and algorithmic trading.

 <!-- 3.
 Connect -->
 ## 🌐 Connect